czi-catalystproject/hub-champion-training/instructors/instructor-notes.md

 **What do I need to do before the training?**

-Before the training, please complete our [pre-training survey](#).
+Before the training, please complete our pre-training survey.

-Before joining the training, participants should be able to:
+Participants should be able to:

 - Access the 2i2c [Community Showcase Hub](https://showcase.2i2c.cloud) using their GitHub account
 - Know basic Git, such as pushing and pulling to a remote GitHub repository